Want signal? We need more noise (more examples to address the quiet bottleneck)

 If you are asked by the user to then summarize a day’s worth of meals that you have estimated, you are able to do so.
 (Or a week’s worth).
 Perform the basic sum calculation needed to do this addition of each macronutrient for the time period requested, based on the estimates you provided for individual meals.

 Another option is using an app like PERT Pilot.
-PERT Pilot is a free app for iOS for people with EPI that requires no login or user account information, and you can put in plain language descriptions of meals (“macaroni and cheese” or “spaghetti with meatballs”) and get back the estimates of fat, protein, and carbohydrates, and record how much enzymes you took so you can track your outcomes over time.
+PERT Pilot is a free app for iOS (and for Android) for people with EPI that requires no login or user account information, and you can put in plain language descriptions of meals (“macaroni and cheese” or “spaghetti with meatballs”) and get back the estimates of fat, protein, and carbohydrates, and record how much enzymes you took so you can track your outcomes over time.
 (Android users – email me at Dana+PERTPilot@OpenAPS.org if you’d like to test the forthcoming Android version!)
 Note that PERT Pilot doesn’t estimate fiber, but if you want to start with fat/protein estimates, PERT Pilot is another way to get started with seeing what you typically consume.
 (For people without EPI, you can use Carb Pilot, another free iOS app that similarly gives estimates of macronutrients.)

 Beware advice of "more" or "less" that is vague and non-numeric (not a number) unless you know your baseline numbers in exocrine pancreatic insufficiency.
 A blog by Dana M. Lewis from DIYPS.orgTL;DR: Instead of arbitrarily lowering or increasing fat or fiber in the diet, measure and estimate what you are consuming first.
 If you have EPI, assess fat digestion first by adjusting enzyme intake to minimize symptoms.
 (And then protein, especially for low fat / high protein meals, such as chicken or fish.)
 Only then consider fiber intake—some people may actually need more fiber rather than less than what they were consuming before if they experience mushy stools.
 Remember the importance of putting “more” or “less” into context with your own baseline numbers.
 Estimating current consumption is crucial because an already low-fiber diet may be contributing to the problem, and reducing fiber further could make things worse.
 Understanding your own baseline is the key.